Foreclosure Diversion Program

 If you live in the home, think about your goals.
 Do you want to stay in the home?
 Homeowners should come to mediation with some idea of how much money they have coming in each month.
 It is often helpful to call the Bureau of Consumer Credit Protection's foreclosure hotline at 1-888-664-2569.
 The Bureau can talk about the situation and help you find a housing counselor, or possibly a lawyer.

-Lenders can best prepare for mediation by knowing the status of the loan, having all documentation of the loan in order, and by bringing along any extra copies of forms required for review of the loan to mediation.
+Lenders can best prepare for mediation by knowing the status of the loan, having all documentation of the loan in order, and by having clearly identified forms and documents required for review of the loan.
 Lenders should also know what the loan is eligible to be reviewed for, and they should have obtained a reasonable fair market value of the property.

 - How does mediation help me?